LazyBoatTEAM/LazyChat-MC-plugin/README.md

 # Do it support LuckyPerms prefixes?
-Yes, this is support LuckyPerms from v0.3.
+At this moment you can not use LuckyPerms prefixes, but at this moment I'm work to add support of LP prefixes.
 For format prefix you need use MM formating, like `<gold><bold>prefix</bold></gold>`.
 Legacy formating doesn't support anyway.

 # What is "MiniMessage"?
 This is a formating api which provided from Adventure api (Or just Paper feature)